 Whew!
 That’s a lot of information!

-- Basic information on the applicant’s birth date, birth location, parents’ names and parents’ place of birth.
+- The birth date, birth location, parents’ names and parents’ places of birth.

 - Applicant’s married name.